ppy/osu-wiki/wiki/Gameplay/Grade/en.md

 | C | Over 70% accuracy |
 | D | Anything else |

-In osu!
-Lazer, the criteria in osu! is the same as in osu!mania.
+In osu!(lazer), the criteria in osu! is the same as in osu!mania.